guidovalla/Master_Thesis/README.md

 ```console
 python tools/visualizations/vis_cam.py ${CONFIG} ${CHECKPOINT} ${VIDEO} --file-url ${PATH}
 ```
 The file produced contains all the values dividing the different frame with the line "Frame N - Heatmap values:".
-I suggest to produce a .sh file to automatize the Grad-CAM collection.
+I suggest to produce a .sh file to automatize the video Grad-CAMs collection.